spark-mv/cdn/install.md

     * Increase HolaCDN statistics collection to 100% of Chrome/Win users.
     * Add more/browsers/platforms.
 4. Click the 'Save" button to save your settings.
 Changes will take up to 5 minutes to take effect.
 You will receive a confirmation email every time you change settings on the portal.
 5. Verify that your changes took effect.
-Set HolaCDN to default mode (```hola_cdn.set_mode_default()```) and reload the video.
+Set HolaCDN to default mode using the ```hola_cdn.set_mode_default()``` console command, and refresh.
 This will ensure the JS is initalized based on decisions on the server side, and not the local setting you entered earlier.

 ###_HolaCDN video user experience statistics collection is now active._###